solfang/solfang.github.io/_posts/2022-10-23-tradingded.md

 Processing the timber into planks and then into plywood increases their value by an *additional* `125,601 silver (29.4% of the crate sale)`.
 At this point, you could sell the plywood to the market and still get `82.7%` of the crate sale.

-The last `17.3%` are added once you pack the crates and sell them at Valencia, which requires getting workers with the +3 crate packing skill (produce crates 4x faster than regular workers) maintaining the workshops (CP, worker food), transporting the crates (this is a massive cost, requiring either your active time or using the NPC transport function) and turning in the crates.
+The last `73,947 (17.3%)` are added once you pack the crates and sell them at Valencia, which requires getting workers with the +3 crate packing skill (produce crates 4x faster than regular workers) maintaining the workshops (CP, worker food), transporting the crates (this is a massive cost, requiring either your time or using the NPC transport function) and turning in the crates.

 Notice something?
 That `17.3%` profit from trading is awfully close to the `~15.5%` you would have to pay when selling the plywood. **Effectively, by packing materials into crates you get to save on the market tax.**